RalphHightower/blog/_posts/2024-12-01-TrumpStealsCreditThrowsBlame.md

 tags: [Mary Trump Media, Donald Trump, Joe Biden, steals credits, blames others for his failures, politics]
 categories: [Donald Trump]
 date: 2019-06-25 13:14:15
-excerpt: 'Watch how Trump shamelessly claims credit for Biden's achievements - from insulin pricing to infrastructure projects - while planning to destroy these same programs once in office.
-See his pattern of taking credit for successes and denying all failures, even as progressives attempt to work with him for the American people.'
+excerpt: "Watch how Trump shamelessly claims credit for Biden's achievements - from insulin pricing to infrastructure projects - while planning to destroy these same programs once in office.
+See his pattern of taking credit for successes and denying all failures, even as progressives attempt to work with him for the American people."
 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink: